manucho254/Best-Bergains-Ecommerce/README.md

 ## Best Bargains Ecommerce

+⭐ Star us on GitHub — it motivates us a lot!

 - Best bargains is a simple yet functional ecommerce website where users from different parts of the world can buy and sell their products.

 <img width="100%" height="400px" src="./app/static/images/products.png">